 "We're all locals," Gieser said.
 "We have all the same values as the people who point fingers at us."

-buses are only to transit 12th St. if the tour description includes the Governor's House.
-In addition, vehicles are only to travel
+are only to transit 12th St. if the tour description includes the Governor's House.
+In addition, vehicles are only to travel northbound

-northbound along the route to avoid the excess noise and exhaust created from climbing uphill.
-Operators are also to avoid the
+along the route to avoid the excess noise and exhaust created from climbing uphill.
+Operators are also to avoid the use of vehicles